 Planned absences (known in advance of the curricular activity): Examples include scheduled religious observances, conferences, immediate family weddings/funerals/graduations, surgeries, and other medical procedures that cannot be done during academic breaks.
 The request for time off and all necessary documentation must be submitted via the Time-Off Request (TOR) on SharePoint at the beginning of the semester or no less than thirty (30) calendar days prior for preclinical students.
-The request for time off and all necessary documentation must be submitted via the submitted via the Time-Off Request (TOR) on SharePoint at the beginning of the semester or no less than thirty (30) calendar days prior for preclinical students.
+The request for time off and all necessary documentation must be submitted via the Time-Off Request (TOR) on SharePoint at the beginning of the semester or no less than sixty (60) calendar days prior for clinical students.